Job Title: Diabetes Sports Camp Coordinator

 – Assists with post-event follow-up evaluation, including participant surveys and filing

 – Works with regional contacts to develop and achieve local objectives

 – Assists with marketing events to potential participants, including individuals, organizations and health-care networks

 – Maintains accurate and complete files, including registration, waivers, and surveys

-– Works collaboratively with ICD team to ensure program execution runs smoothly from start to finish
+– Works collaboratively with team to ensure smooth program execution from start to finish

 – Assists with the packing and setup of events, teardown, and organization of all ICD equipment